-SOS Emergency Button / GPS Trackers
+4) GPS Tracker SOS Emergency Button

 Checkpoint Guidance Time

-Support Point Cut Off Time
+Support Point Cut-off Time

 Course Closure Time

-As we will be using a GPS tracking system for all competitors it is extremely unlikely that any person should be missing at any point during the event.
+As we will be using a GPS tracking system for all participants it is extremely unlikely that any person should be missing at any point during the event.
 However, there are limitations of the tracking system (see above) and it is theoretically possible for a person to become stationary (such as after having a accident) in signal black spot.
 In this instance the main benefit of the GPS tracking system is that the potential search area is radically reduced in size and it would be reasonable to expect to locate a missing person rapidly.